hashicorp/terraform-provider-aws/ROADMAP.md

 Issue: [#11901](https://github.com/hashicorp/terraform-provider-aws/issues/11901)

-You can easily integrate AWS Managed Microsoft AD with your existing AD by using AD trust relationships.
+Easily integrate AWS Managed Microsoft AD with your existing AD by using AD trust relationships.
 Using trusts enables you to use your existing Active Directory to control which AD users can access your AWS resources.

 Support for AWS Director Service "Trust" may include: